 Explore the town’s selection of picturesque churches

-Sorrento definitely isn’t shy of spectacular architecture, including a great selection of picturesque churches.
-The two most popular of which are Duomo di Sorrento and Basilica of San Antonino.
+Sorrento isn’t shy of spectacular architecture, including a great selection of picturesque churches.
+The two most famous are the Duomo di Sorrento and the Basilica of San Antonino.
 The churches have blends of Ancient Roman artifacts, neo-Gothic exteriors, and Baroque interiors, with the Basilica of San Antonino having a museum inside to explore.

 - Location: Duomo di Sorrento and Basilica of San Antonino

-- Top Tip: Visit these around midday for some shade from the beaming Italian sun.
+- Top Tip: Visit these around midday for shade from the beaming Italian sun.

 Take an Eco-Tour to Riserva Statale Valle delle Ferriere

 A day trip here from Sorrento is a nature lover’s haven and is the perfect opportunity to sit back and relax.
-The waterfalls and lush valley are also a good way to escape the midday sun, but be warned humidity is very high there!
+The waterfalls and lush valley are also an excellent way to escape the midday sun, but be warned, humidity is very high there!

 - Location: Mills Nature Reserve